Publication on Wednesday 28 May 2025 of the final Road Safety results for 2024

 In overseas counties

 Road deaths are on the rise in the French overseas departments and regions.
-It rises from 135 fatalities in 2023 to 163 in 2024.
+It rises from 135 fatalities in 2023 to 160 in 2024 (135 men and 25 women), representing an increase of 25 deaths.
+This is a decrease compared to 2019 (2 fewer deaths).

 Data relating to accidents involving injuries recorded by the police in the French overseas counties